-Ladybug has very limited financial resources and had negative working capital of \$3,205 and an accumulated deficit of \$73,095 at June 30, 2011.
-Our independent registered auditors included an explanatory paragraph in their opinion on Ladybug's financial statements as of June 30, 2011 that states that this lack of resources causes substantial doubt about our ability to continue as a going concern.
+Ladybug has very limited financial resources and had negative working capital of \$9,353 and an accumulated deficit of \$84,242 at December 31, 2013.
 No assurances can be given that we will generate sufficient revenue or obtain necessary financing to continue as a going concern.

-Ladybug is and will continue to be completely dependent on the services of its President, Mitchell Trace, and its Secretary, Patricia Barton and its Chief Operating Officer, Craig Barton, the loss of whose services would likely cause its business operations to cease.
+Ladybug is and will continue to be completely dependent on the services of its President, Fred G. Luke, the loss of whose services would likely cause its business operations to cease.

-Ladybug's current business strategy is completely dependent upon the knowledge, reputation and business contacts of Mitchell Trace, its President, Patricia Barton, its Secretary, and Craig Barton, its Vice President and Chief Operating Officer, Craig Barton spends approximately 30 hours per week promoting our business and seeking business opportunities.
+Ladybug's current business strategy is completely dependent upon the knowledge, reputation and business contacts of Fred G. Luke, its President promoting our business and seeking business opportunities.
 He is principally responsible for the execution of our business.
 He is under no contractual obligation to remain employed by us.
 If he should choose to leave us for any reason before we have hired qualified additional personnel, our operations are likely to fail.
 Even if we are able to find additional personnel, it is uncertain whether we could find someone who could develop our business along the lines with our business plan.
-We will fail without Dr. Barton or an appropriate replacement(s).